The problem with trunks . . .

 The truth is, there is no replacement for plain old hard work, going through the search results garnered by your preferred browser and search engine.
 The listings are ever changing.

-It’s wise to scrutinize the listings with discernment.
-No person can be expected to have in-depth knowledge of every field; and when a seller isn’t a specialist, or a museum curator is responsible for large numbers of items, he has only so much time and resources to spend.
+Be sure to scrutinize the listings with discernment.
+No person can be expected to have in-depth knowledge of every field.
+Unless a seller is a specialist, he can’t know the details of every type of antique item.
+A museum curator is typically responsible for large numbers of items, and he has only so much time and resources to spend on one “niche” item.

 INSPIRED BY . . .